 Syrian opposition activists have met in Istanbul to join forces and conjure up a common declaration on Syria's future.
 But the meeting was marred with walkouts, proving it was difficult for the groups to overcome their differences.

-“The release of all those prisoners, which is point four [of Annan's plan], the idea of ‘stop fighting,’ these are all going to play into the foreign hands behind huge elements of the opposition,” Rattansi said.
+The leader of the SNC, Burhan Ghalioun, has fallen under heavy criticism from other branches of the opposition adhering to different ideologies, journalist and author Afshin Rattansi told RT.
+“The opposition is completely fragmented, and this six-point plan it is like a charter for al-Qaeda,” Rattansi said.
+On Tuesday, Damascus verbally accepted Kofi Annan's six-point plan to stop bloodshed in the country, with President Assad adding that "no political dialogue or political activity can succeed while there are armed terrorist groups” operating in the country.
+Rattansi believes that implementing the plan will put Assad in a position where he will not be able remain in power for long.“The release of all those prisoners, which is point four [of Annan's plan], the idea of ‘stop fighting,’ these are all going to play into the foreign hands behind huge elements of the opposition,” Rattansi said.
 “This opposition is usually fragmented but we know that the regional players that are funding some elements of the rebels that are fighting President Assad would love nothing better that the six-point plan.”